 The largest modern container cranes are classified as ultra post-Panamax, some having a 120-tons load capacity.
 The basic structure of portainers consists of the following parts:

 - The main boom is the part that is hanging over the ship.
-For the stability of the spreader, it is essential that the main boom is as close to the maximum stacking height of the ship.
+For the stability of the spreader, it is essential that the main boom is as close to the maximum stacking height of the ship as possible.
 This factor may complicate the berthing of vessels, and that is why the main boom has a hinge point just above the tip of the quay in order to be able to be lifted, so the ship has no limitation because of the crane.
-Manufacturers provide the market with many and different types of main booms.
-Low profile STS cranes exist where the boom is able either to push forwards or to push in above vessel deck.
+Manufacturers provide the market with many different types of main booms.
+Low-profile STS cranes exist where the boom is able either to push forwards or to push in above vessel deck.
 These cranes are suitable for maximum crane height restrictions (for example, near airports) and reduced visual impact.

-- The trolley is the part of the crane that is driving over the mean boom.
+- The trolley is the part of the crane that drives over the mean boom.
 The trolley is the supporting structure for the spreader and the cabin.
 Trolleys have to support the hoisting mechanism and the mechanism that enables the trolley to ride over the main boom.